Peter Oliver (theatre director)

 Peter Oliver (11 August 1926 – 18 September 2007) was a Welsh-born British actor, youth worker and theatre director.
 He is known for transforming the Christ Church (Oxford) United Clubs youth club at Oval House into a notable theatre.

 After leaving Oval House, he acted with Pip Simmons and his company.
 In 1985, he emigrated to Canada with his wife, where he returned to social work.
+Upon his retirement, he continued to produce theatre, including founding Basement Theatre, a community theatre group in Shelburne, Nova Scotia.

+Personal life

+Oliver has one daughter and one granddaughter.
+His wife Joan was born on November 23, 1929, and died on June 17, 2016, at the age of 86.

+In memory of Oliver and his wife, the Shelburne County Arts Council awards the Peter and Joan Oliver Scholarship to students entering post-secondary education in the arts.